Dorfnox/Dorfshell/README.md

 The minishell can run any system executables located in the PATH environmental variable, as well as some simple builtins.
 The minishell also catches Ctrl-c signals, if you want to terminate a running program.
+Commands can also be seperated with the and ("&", "&&") characters and a semicolon (";").
+This will run multiple executables in a row.

 ### Builtin Commands